Pfizer may have to pay more cash and top $105 billion to win AstraZeneca

-LONDON U.S. drugmaker Pfizer will need to raise its bid for AstraZeneca to around $105-110 billion (62.39-65.35 billion pounds) and increase the proportion of cash in the offer to win its British rival, investors believe.
+LONDON U.S. drugmaker Pfizer (PFE.N) will need to raise its bid for AstraZeneca (AZN.L) to around $105-110 billion and increase the proportion of cash in the offer to win its British rival, investors believe.

 After showing his hand and pressuring his smaller competitor on Monday by disclosing two bid approaches, both of which were rebuffed, Pfizer CEO Ian Read has until May 26 to "put up or shut up" under UK takeover rules.